chenbobby/cutiepy/cutiepy_website/src/pages/about.md

 I created CutiePy for my colleagues, my friends, and the wider Python community.
 CutiePy was originally designed to help manage background jobs in our Django and Flask applications, such as making asynchronous API requests to email providers, connecting to Slack/Discord endpoints, and sending webhooks.
-Beyond web applications, CutiePy is also used in research for running ML experiments and queueing long-running Python jobs.
+Beyond web applications, CutiePy is also used in research for parallelizing data pipelines, ML experiments, and other long-running Python workloads.

 ## How is CutiePy licensed?

+CutiePy is open source, released under the **Apache License 2.0**.

-CutiePy is pubicly available in the GitHub repository [`chenbobby/cutiepy`](https://github.com/chenbobby/cutiepy).
-CutiePy is released under OSI-approved licenses.
+The source code of CutiePy is available in the official GitHub repository [**chenbobby/cutiepy**](https://github.com/chenbobby/cutiepy).

-CutiePy consists of two components:

-* the CutiePy Python library
-* the CutiePy CLI application

-The **CutiePy Python library** is released under the **Apache License 2.0** (Apache-2.0).
-[Read more about Apache-2.0](https://opensource.org/licenses/Apache-2.0)

-The **CutiePy CLI application** is released under the **GNU Affero General Public License v3.0** (AGPL-3.0).
-[Read more about AGPL-3.0](https://opensource.org/licenses/AGPL-3.0)

-Also, the source code for this website, [cutiepy.org](https://cutiepy.org), is released under the Apache License 2.0 (Apache-2.0).
-[Read more about Apache-2.0](https://opensource.org/licenses/Apache-2.0)